 PROBLEM STATEMENT

 The proposed work addresses the problems faced by past researches as shown in Figure 1.1 and Figure 1.2 due to the unclear image and timing of Edge Detection.
 Figure 1.1 shows a conventional block by Terasic, this block represents basic image capture and output display.
 However, the conventional block in Figure 1.1 suffers from unclear image when displaying data to the VGA.
-The conventional block shown in Figure 1.2 that obtains process of Edge Detection.
-This process leads to have timing issues during processing iris recognition system.
+The conventional block shown in Figure 1.2 is the process of Edge Detection.
+This process leads to timing issues during the processing stage of the iris recognition system.

-The Proposed architecture will resolve the unclear image of Figure 1 and timing issues of Figure 2.
-In the proposed architecture, the timing of exposure will be reduced to for a faster capture.
+The proposed architecture will resolve the unclear image of Figure 1 and timing issues of Figure 2.
+In the proposed architecture, the exposure time will be reduced for a faster capture.
 This will resolve the problem of blurred images.
-To resolve the problem of timing, the edge detection step is removed and replaced with binary image detection instead.
+To resolve the problem of timing, the edge detection step is removed and will instead be replaced with a binary image detection module .